 Here you can find information on Nottingham's Fuel Poverty Strategy

-The strategy was launched in autumn 2018 and runs to 2025.
-Our work will support the government aims of eliminating E, F and G EPC rated homes occupied by fuel poor households by 2025, where practicable, and enforcing new legislation to protect renters through Minimum Energy Efficiency Standards.
+The strategy was launched in 2018 and will run until 2025.
+The council's work aims to eliminate E, F, and G EPC rated homes occupied by fuel-poor households and enforce new legislation to protect renters through Minimum Energy Efficiency Standards, in line with government goals.

 The strategy tackles fuel-poverty in three key ways: